AcronymFoundation/anvil-contracts/README.md

 A simple liquidator that may be configured and used to convert at-risk LOCs.
-There are much more efficient and profit-maximizing liquidators that can and hopefully will be written by 3rd party liquidators, but it is in Anvil's best interest to have many functioning liquidators that guarantee that at-risk LOCs are converted, so Anvil has provided an implementation that others may use.
+There are much more efficient and profit-maximizing liquidators that can and hopefully will be written by 3rd party liquidators, but it is in Anvil's best interest to have many functioning liquidators that guarantee that at-risk LOCs are converted, so Anvil has provided an implementation using UniswapV2 liquidity that others may use.

 ### VisibileBeaconProxy.sol
 Extends OpenZeppelin’s [BeaconProxy](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/proxy/beacon/BeaconProxy.sol)